-All our events are advertised on our Eventbrite, so make sure to check the page regularly as we release new events.
+All our events are advertised on our tailored Event page so make sure to check the page regularly as we release new events.
 You can also follow our Facebook, Twitter & Instagram to be kept up to date with events there.

 Browse below to get a flavour of the events we offer on campus.

 If you are interested in acceleration, more information about the LSE Accelerator programme will be announced in June.

 We continue to add new events to our schedule throughout the year, so please keep checking Events page and don't forget to follow us on Twitter (@LSEGenerate) and Facebook (lsegenerate) to ensure that you are up to date with entrepreneurial activity at LSE and elsewhere.

 A strong understanding of technology and the ability to understand the basics of programming are becoming increasingly indispensable in many workplaces and roles, both here in the UK and across the globe.
 Technical capabilities are often sought by recruiters, especially in the startup sphere.